grg-rohit/Snake_Xenzia/readme.txt

 Instructions:
 -To launch the game launch game.py

--Use arrey keys to change direction
+-Use arrow keys to change direction of snake

 -Press Esc to pause the game